Spain slump deepens as bailout fears grow

 The mounting unease was reflected in financial markets.

-Spanish two-year bond yields were up almost 90 basis points at 6.64 percent and the cost of insuring Spanish debt against default rose to a record high.

-With the blue-chip stock market index Ibex hitting its lowest level since 2003, Spain reintroduced a temporary ban on short selling on Monday to discourage speculative trading.
+Spanish two-year bond yields were up almost 90 basis points at 6.64 percent, the cost of insuring Spanish debt against default rose to a record high, and the blue-chip stock market index Ibex hit its lowest level since 2003.

-But the ban, matching a restriction imposed on Monday in Italy, stoked fears that Spain's sovereign debt and banking crisis may be more widespread than expected, sending European shares to new intraday lows.
-They later recovered in Spain and Madrid stock market fell 1.1 percent on the day.

 Spain slipped into recession for the second time since 2009 in the first quarter of this year, its economy crippled by a bank sector weighed down by soured assets from a collapsed property bubble and unemployment rates that have risen close to 25 percent.